MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-analysis-services.md

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"

-## Special purpose parameters
+## Special purpose properties

- These parameters are used to ensure specific connection behaviors required by an application.
+ These properties are used to ensure specific connection behaviors required by an application.

  Properties are listed in alphabetical order.